Seemavij/Calculator/README.md

 Working and doing calculations.
 By clicking the AC button calculator is start we can do adition,substraction,multiplication,division,percentage etc.
 It is helping to do  calculation easier.
+AC button use for  turn off the calculator.
+Press any number for calculation.
 ####